OpenDocCN/dsai-notes-pt2-zh/docs/karpathy-gpt/P2-p2-The-spelled-out-intro-to-language-modeling--building-makemore---加加zero---BV11yHXeuE9d.md

-# 【Andrej Karpathy：从零开始构建 GPT 系列】 - P2：p2 The spelled-out intro to language modeling： building makemore - 加加zero - BV11yHXeuE9d
+# P2：p2 The spelled-out intro to language modeling： building makemore - 加加zero - BV11yHXeuE9d

  Hi everyone， hope you're well。 And next up what I'd like to do is I'd like to build out MakeMore。